Graduate Catalog Program Information:

 - A bachelor’s degree from a college or university.
 A minimum of a 2.75 GPA over the last two years of undergraduate education, and an overall 2.75 GPA in your undergraduate or graduate records.

-- Score of 550 (paper-based) or 213 (computer-based) or higher on the Test of English as a Foreign Language (TOEFL), in addition to the GRE/GMAT, if you are an international student and your native language is not English.
+- Score of 600 (paper-based) or 100 with no subscore below 25 (computer-based) or higher on the Test of English as a Foreign Language (TOEFL), if you are an international student and your native Language is not English.

 How to Apply

-- Send the application along with the application fee to the Office of Graduate Studies.
+- Send the application and the written statement of intent along with the application fee to the Office of Graduate Studies.
 Make the check or money order payable to St. Cloud State University.
 The fee is not refundable.

 Office of Graduate Studies

 121 Administrative Services

 St. Cloud State University

 720 Fourth Avenue South